steveuniverseuwu/EvidenceShield6/SETUP_GUIDE.md

-# 🚀 Setup Guide - EvidenceShield
+# 🚀 Setup Guide - ChainGuard

 This guide will help you set up the project after cloning from GitHub.